nrbjerg/4InA-/README.md

 An implementation of Alpha Zero, for connect 4.
 The project is implemented using pytorch aswell.

 ### Let me play!
+At the moment the training & evaluation code is being updated, to implement a better training algorithm, therefore this doesn't work at the moment

 To play the model simpely run `main.py` after installing the dependencies (pytorch, tqdm & numpy).